dermen/xtcav/README.md

 ### 'ebeam'
 event X-ray energy estimate provided by LCLS
 ### 'event_time'
 time of the XTC event, provided by LCLS.
-If you want to use this value to sync up to other runs (with e.g. seconds and nanoseconds) , you can do something like
+If you want to use this value to sync up to other data (e.g. Cheetah hits with  seconds and nanoseconds or CrystFEL crystals) , you can do something like

 ```
 In [2]: import h5py